Nicholas26-design/LanguageBasics/README.md

 - 👋 Hi, I’m @Nicholas26-design
-- 👀 I’m interested in ... learning Python
+- 👀 I’m interested in ... learning Machine Learning
 - 🌱 I’m currently learning ...
-R
+Python
 - 💞️ I’m looking to collaborate on ...not yet
 - 📫 How to reach me ...here